mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 ##### Querying data dynamically

-When you query against a dynamically created index, the default behavior is to filter your results to only those that match the effective date you specifiy.
+When you query against a dynamically created index, the default behavior is to filter your results to only those that match the effective date you specify.
 If you do not specify an effective date, results are filtered to current data.

     // query current data
     var results = session.Query<Foo>().Where(x=> x.Bar == 123);